reenal/event-report-docs-certifictes/README.md

 # event-report-docs
-this repo is for all events documentation
+this repo is for all events documentation and my certificate